gitlabhq/gitlab-runner/docs/install/linux-repository.md

 1. Follow the same steps when [installing the Runner](#installing-the-runner), **without registering it** and using the new repository.

+1. For RHEL/CentOS/Fedora, run:

+    ```
+    sudo /usr/share/gitlab-runner/post-install
+    ```

+    CAUTION: **Important:** If you don't run the above command, you will be left with no service file.
+Follow [issue #2786](https://gitlab.com/gitlab-org/gitlab-runner/issues/2786) for more information.

 [docker executor]: ../executors/docker.md